strimzi/strimzi-kafka-bridge/README.md

 All bugs, tasks or enhancements are tracked as [GitHub issues](https://github.com/strimzi/strimzi-kafka-bridge/issues).
 Issues which might be a good start for new contributors are marked with ["good-start"](https://github.com/strimzi/strimzi-kafka-bridge/labels/good-start) label.

-The [Hacking guide](https://github.com/strimzi/strimzi-kafka-bridge/blob/master/HACKING.md) describes how to build Strimzi and how to test your changes before submitting a patch or opening a PR.
+The [Hacking guide](https://github.com/strimzi/strimzi-kafka-bridge/blob/master/HACKING.md) describes how to build Strimzi Kafka Bridge and how to test your changes before submitting a patch or opening a PR.

 The [Documentation Contributor Guide](http://strimzi.io/contributing/guide/) describes how to contribute to Strimzi documentation.